xhp-hust-2018-2011/TasselNetv2/README.md

     -->get_stride.m
 ```

 3. Run the following code to reproduce our results.
-The MAE will be SHA: 57.575, SHB: 6.633.
 Have fun:)

   - To apply TasselNetv2, which is fast and accurate, please run:
-       main(1)
+       'main(1)'
   - To apply a VGG16 pretrained TasselNet, which is a little more accurate but much slower, please run:
        main(2)